wepr/dwc/README.md

 Another way - just type:

 ```
-start_mining your_zzl_wallet_address threads_count
+start_mining your_sld_wallet_address threads_count
 ```
-inside daemon's app window, where your_zzl_wallet_address is the same you have in miner.bat file and threads_count - munber of mining threads.
+inside daemon's app window, where your_sld_wallet_address is the same you have in miner.bat file and threads_count - munber of mining threads.

-### Building Lanthaneum
+### Building Soldo

 You have to install follow software: